Homebound and disability services

 Books for the Homebound

-This service provides reading materials and audio recordings to adults in Knox County who are unable to come to the library without assistance.
+This service provides reading and audiovisual materials to adults in Knox County who are unable to come to the library without assistance.
 Once a month, materials are selected by librarians based on your reading preference and checked out to you.
 A volunteer then delivers those materials to you and returns the previous month's selections to the library.

 Who can participate in the Books for the Homebound program?